Common eye problems we detect and that are best treated early

 Hyperopia – an eye condition where you cannot see clearly up close, more commonly known as long-sightedness.

-Astigmatism is a common eye condition in which you have difficulty seeing clearly at both near and far distances.
+Astigmatism – a common eye condition causing difficulty seeing clearly both near and far distances.

-Presbyopia, is the gradual reduction in flexibility of the lens of the eye with age and usually becomes noticeable between the ages of 40 and 50.
+Presbyopia – the condition of reduced reading vision caused by the gradual reduction in flexibility of the lens of the eye.
+This is an expected change for all in the middle decades, usually commencing between the ages of 40 and 50.

-Diabetic Retinopathy accounts for a significant proportion of vision impairment in Australia as a result of the increasing incidence of diabetes in Australia.
-Retinopathy occurs when the retinal blood vessels begin to leak.
-This can damage the nerve cells in the retina and if left untreated can cause irreversible vision loss.
-Regular eye examinations and OCT scans (speciality services) allow for early detection and more effective treatment.
+Diabetic retinopathy – occurs when the retinal blood vessels begin to leak causing damage to the nerve cells in the retina.
+Left untreated, this can cause irreversible vision loss, however regular eye examinations, ultra wide retinal photographs, and OCT scans (see advanced technology) will allow for early detection and therefore more effective treatment.